-- Identification and characterization of chemical pollutants in groundwater systems, including emerging contaminants and nitrogen, and their threats to ecosystems and human health, including the type, toxicity and persistence of degradation products. - Occurrence of viruses and bacteria in groundwater and significance and implications to human health. - Occurrence of metals and radionuclides in groundwater and their effect on human health - Effects of environmental conditions and variability on groundwater quality. - Impact of land-use practices on groundwater quality, including the effects of agricultural, industrial, municipal, residential or waste management activities with
+- Identification and characterization of chemical pollutants in groundwater systems, including emerging contaminants and nitrogen, and their threats to ecosystems and human health, including the type, toxicity and persistence of degradation products. - Occurrence of viruses and bacteria in groundwater and significance and implications to human health. - Occurrence of metals and radionuclides in groundwater and their effect on human health. - Effects of environmental conditions and variability on groundwater quality. - Impact of land-use practices on groundwater quality, including the effects of agricultural, industrial, municipal, residential or waste management activities with infiltration to groundwater. - Interactions of groundwater and surface water, including chemical transformations in the hyporheic zone; impacts of groundwater withdrawal on groundwater and surface water chemistry; influence of groundwater discharge on surface-water quality; and wetland impacts on groundwater. - Controls on pollutant transport in groundwater, including the development or validation of predictive models.

-- infiltration to groundwater. - Interactions of groundwater and surface water, including chemical transformations in the hyporheic zone; impacts of groundwater withdrawal on groundwater and surface water chemistry; influence of groundwater discharge on surface-water quality; and wetland impacts on groundwater. - Strategies for ensuring high-quality groundwater under a changing climate. - Controls on pollutant transport in groundwater, including the development or validation of predictive models. - Impacts of contaminated groundwater on Wisconsin families, including human health effects in such areas as reproduction, development and chronic disease; or on economic losses attributable to groundwater contamination.
+• Impacts of contaminated groundwater on Wisconsin families, including human health effects in such areas as reproduction, development and chronic disease; or on economic losses attributable to groundwater contamination.